twelvegoats/Shopping-Cart-Udacity-/README.md

 ### 2. JavaScript Scoping Issue with Products Array

-**Problem**: Initially declared the products array before the individual product objects were defined, causing reference errors.
+**Problem**: Initially declared the products array before the individual product objects were defined, causing images not to appear.

 **Location**: `/src/assets/script.js`